Peakboard/peakboard-templates.github.io/_templates/Corporate-Digital-Signage-Canteen/en.md

 ---
 layout: article
-title: Corporate Digital Signage for the canteen or the gastronomy
+title: Corporate Digital Signage for your canteen or gastronomy
 description:
-  - This template is an example how you can create a digital signage application with images.
-For the example, images like weekly schedules, offers and menus from the gastronomy sector were used.
-You only have to load your digitalized menus into our template and then you can define in a table at which times which image should be displayed.
-You can also control the administration, modification and insertion of images and times via the web interface (API) or the app.
-So you can make adjustments to your visualization at any time.
+  - This template is an example of how you can create a digital signage application using your individual images in order to create weekly schedules, offers or menus from the gastronomy sector.
+Simply load your digitalized menus into our template and define which image will be displayed at which times.
+Your images and display times can be easily modified via the web interface (API) or the Peakboard App.
 lang: en
 weight: 1000
-isDraft: true
+isDraft: false
 ref: Corporate-Digital-Signage-Canteen
 category:
   - Administration